 Provide mentoring and coaching – Millennials respond well to mentoring from more experienced employees.
 They would like to see their manager as a coach who supports them in their professional development – just keep in mind that they generally prefer to learn by the application than by being told what to do.

 Set clear targets and offer regular and structured feedback – Millennials welcome and expect detailed regular feedback.
 51% of those questioned said feedback should be given very frequently or continually on the job and only 1% said feedback was not important to them.
 That’s huge!

 Cultivate an environment of continuous learning – Millennials expect ongoing learning as they enter the workplace and spend a high proportion of their time absorbing new information.
 35% said they were attracted to employers who offer excellent training and development programs for this reason and saw it as the top benefit they wanted from an employer.

 Invest in learning technology– Millennials respond well to a range of digital learning styles and delivery methods, which might include online learning modules, webinars or interactive game-play.
 They are innately collaborative and accustomed to learning in teams and by doing.
 If you need some guidance on this, download our eBook about rethinking learning management systems here.

 Offer training in workplace behavior and culture – Human resources leaders have found that millennials often require training in fundamental workplace behavior and culture.
 Because they are accustomed to instant responses when they chat with friends via text, they may not realize that older workers do not always treat messages with the same urgency.

-By understanding the personality traits outlined above, companies can address the professional values that make this demographic so different from past generations.
+By understanding the millennial generation characteristics outlined above, companies can address the professional values that make this demographic so different from past generations.